 Why Perform Miscarriage Genetic Testing?

 A miscarriage can be devastating.
-Parents are left to grieve and wonder why.
-Their pain and fear can make it more difficult to move ahead, and they want answers.
+You are left to grieve and wonder why.
+Your pain and fear can make it more difficult to move ahead, and you want answers.

 What conditions can Anora detect?